 - how Hackham East Primary School supports students with “Autism Spectrum to build self-regulation skills through interoception”.
 The implementation of interoception (Youtube) (pdf) across the school has had a positive impact on student’s ability to self-regulate, behaviour and engagement in learning – Sally Slattery, Principal and Tanya Black, School Services Office

-Julia Goldsworthy and Sophie Scott, Senior Advisors, Inclusive Education Support Program (IESP) (pdf) informed of the new funding model for children and students with disability.
+Julia Goldsworthy and Sophie Scott, Senior Advisors, Inclusive Education Support Program (IESP) (pdf) (Youtube) informed of the new funding model for children and students with disability.
 For many parents it was an opportunity to hear about the principles that underpin the model, what it involves, the process and the upcoming release of the online application form.

 Dr Wenn Lawson, Senior Advisor, Complex Support in his Living a good autistic life (Youtube) (pdf) workshop gave insight into his experiences and provided strategies to assist people with autism.
 Wenn’s workshop was exceptionally well received with one parent stating that it was “Amazing, reflective, introspective and incredible”.